 - Give a name to your new shortcut and press OK:

-Now restart your computer and check if your program or another item you specified launches correctly as you log in to the user account (or as soon as your PC signs in automatically as we explained here).
+Now restart your computer and check if your program, app or another item you specified runs correctly as you log in to the user account (or as soon as your PC signs in automatically as we explained here).

 Recommended to read: How to turn off the password request in Windows 10, 8, 7